 In the toric code, it is not necessary to include $C_{L_c, M_2}$ as an additional generator of the stabilizer group for any contractible loop $L_c$ larger than the elementary plaquettes because any such loop operator is the product of the elementary plaquette operators enclosed by this loop.
 In our model, if we take such a product of all $B_f$ enclosed by $L_c$, then we get $C_{L_c, M_2}$ at the boundary times products of $M_{2,e}^2$ on all edges enclosed by the loop.
 Nevertheless, the elementary plaquette operators $B_f$ are not invertible and therefore $C_{L_c, M_2}$ cannot be written in terms of the other generators.
 It follows that $C_{L_c, M_2}$ should be included as an additional generator of the stabilizer monoid.

-Unlike the case of the toric code, the set of symmetries which leave any ground state invariant is a commutative monoid since all the generators of the monoid commute with each other.
+We note that the stabilizer monoid $S_M$ is a commutative monoid since all the generators of the monoid commute with each other.
 We can also check that all elements of $S_M$ are generalized symmetry transformations.
 Furthermore, $S_M$ is not generated solely by the local operators, namely $\{A_v\}$ and $\{B_f\}$, as in the toric code, but also by non-local operators, namely $\{C_{L_c, M_2}\}$ of arbitrary sizes.
-We note that $\{B_f\}$ and $\{C_{L_c, M_2}\}$ are non-invertible since they have zero eigenvalues.
-However, it is also easy to see that, when restricted to the subspace spanned by the ground states (and also the fully mobile excitations discussed in the next section), $S_M$ is actually the same stabilizer group as in the case of the toric code, and is generated by the same elementary vertex and plaquette operators of the latter (composed of $X$ and $Z$ acting on each edge of the vertex or plaquette, respectively). {Nevertheless, we will see that the non-invertibile elements especially the contractible $M_2$ loops $\{C_{L_c, M_2}\}$, which are part of the stabilizer monoid, will give rise to striking non-commutative and non-Abelian features in the fusion rules involving fractonic defects.}
+However, it is also easy to see that, when restricted to the subspace spanned by the ground states (and also the fully mobile excitations discussed in the next section), $S_M$ is actually the same Abelian stabilizer group as in the case of the toric code, and is generated by the same elementary vertex and plaquette operators of the latter (composed of $X$ and $Z$ acting on each edge of the vertex or plaquette, respectively).

 We will explicitly show in Section \ref{Sec:Detect} that the stabilizer monoid can distinguish all the locally excited states of our model just like the stabilizer group in case of the toric code.